 To get a perfect shot of espresso, start with freshly grounded espresso beans.
 The main factor in grinding is the size and fineness of making espresso.

-Most of the espresso grinders allow adjusting the size settings until we get the best preferences and bean variety.
+Most espresso grinders allow adjusting the size settings until we get the best preferences and bean variety.

-We can also use a simple coffee grinder that is hand-operated, resulting in low quality and inconsistent espresso.
-Here you can find both the methods that help you grind the espresso beans to make the best espresso.
+We can also use a hand-operated coffee grinder, resulting in low-quality and inconsistent espresso.
+Here you can find both methods that help you grind the espresso beans to make the best espresso.

 Grind Espresso Beans using Burr Grinder

-- Any grinder that comes along with an espresso machine or sometimes attached to it is a burr grinder.
+- Any grinder that comes along with an espresso machine or is sometimes attached to it is a burr grinder.
 We can also buy the burr grinder separately, but it costs some hundred dollars.

 - These Burr grinders will grind each bean precisely using small spinning discs that make a more consistent grind.
-Low-speed burr grinders will less likely burn the beans when grinding but are more costly than high-speed grinders.
+Low-speed burr grinders are less likely to burn the beans when grinding but are more costly than high-speed grinders.

-- We can grind many beans at a time; it has enough space to fit.
+- We can grind many beans at once; it has enough space to fit.
 But do not ground and keep the beans; it loses their freshness.
 Place the beans in the grinder to grind accordingly; typically, one tablespoon is enough for one cup.

 - We must select the grind size as fine or superfine with the settings in the burr grinder.
 Some of the grinders have a numerical scale instead.
 The settings will change according to the beans model.

-- After the grinding process completes, test the grounds by taking a small pinch and observing.
+- After the grinding process is completed, test the grounds by taking a small pinch and observing.
 If the coffee fails to clump together and falls separately, it needs more grinding.

 Grind Espresso Beans using a Hand Grinder

-- Identify the grinder with spinning blades; most of the hand grinders will have a detachable plastic lid.
+- Identify the grinder with spinning blades; most hand grinders will have a detachable plastic lid.
 So make sure to press the lid before turning on the grinder.

-- Now place the beans in the grinder; some of the grinders will have a small room to grind.
+- Now place the beans in the grinder; some grinders will have a small room to grind.